 Living With Grief And Loss

-Finding your way through grief and loss
+Finding your family's path through grief and loss

 Evidence shows that grief and distress are normal reactions to an abnormal event, and that most people will eventually adjust and accommodate this grief into their life.
-You might find this hard to believe at the moment because your world still feels topsy turvy.
+You might find this hard to believe at the moment because your world still feels topsy-turvy.
 However, in reality it hasn't been long since the fires took place and it's still early days.

 Moving through grief